hadi1376tm/Fundamentals-of-Computational-Intelligence-course-at-fum/README.md

 # Fundamentals of Computational Intelligence course at fum
-projects for Fundamentals of Computational Intelligence course at fum
+projects done for Fundamentals of Computational Intelligence course at fum.